QubesOS/qubes-doc/security/qubes-firewall.md

  * In the sys-firewall VM:
     * Route packets from the sys-net VM to the VM
     * Allow packets through the sys-firewall VM firewall
- * In the VM:
+ * In the qube:
-    * Allow packets in the VM firewall to reach the service
+    * Allow packets in the qube firewall to reach the service

 As an example we can take the use case of a web server listening on port 443 that we want to expose on our physical interface eth0, but only to our local